Communicating our results at ASM 2024

 Postdoctoral Fellow

-My research interests include ecology and biogeography, methods and tools for predictive modeling, and evolutionary adaptation.
+My research interests include disease ecology and biogeography, and methods and tools for predictive modeling.